Transfer Student FAQs

 Do I need recommendations to apply as a transfer?

 Yes, Vassar requires two recommendations.
 First, the Common Application College Transfer College Report must be completed by someone at your current institution with access to your academic and disciplinary record.
 We recognize that the official completing this form may not know you personally.
 Second, you must submit the Common Application Transfer Academic Evaluation with a letter from a college instructor.
 In addition, applicants may submit a third recommendation from a second college instructor, high school counselor or teacher, or employer.

 How competitive is the transfer application process?

 Vassar does not have many spaces for transfer students, so competition is keen.
 It is generally more difficult to gain admission as a transfer than as a freshmen.
 Over the past two years, about 10-15% of the students seeking admission as transfers were successful.

 How much weight is given to my high school record in the evaluation process?

 Since the transfer admission process is highly competitive, an applicant’s entire academic history is considered in the admission process, and we require high school records with the application.
 It is difficult for students who have had an unsuccessful high school career to be competitive applicants.
 However, as the distance from an applicant’s high school years grows, the weight assigned to that performance is lessened.

 Are interviews required?

 While we welcome your visit to campus for a tour and/or information session, Vassar does not offer on-campus interviews.
 Informational alumnae/i interviews are only available for freshman applicants.

 What if I did not complete my high school diploma?

 You will be required to submit GED scores or another applicable High School Equivalency along with that portion of your high school record you did complete.

-May I request a waiver of the application fee?
+How do I request a fee waiver for the application?

 Is there financial aid available?

 Vassar does offer need-based financial assistance to transfer applicants.
 However, limited financial resources are designated for transfer students, and the applicant pool is highly competitive.

 Is financial aid available for international transfer students?